6mm Lee Navy: History and development

 Another factor in the demise of the 6mm Lee was its bullet; the 6 mm Lee was adopted prior to the invention of the spitzer-shape bullet.
 As a result, the light, roundnosed 6 mm bullet lost much of its effectiveness at 600–700 yards, while the 220 gr round-nosed bullet of the .30 Army service cartridge was still considered effective at ranges of 1,000 yards or more, an important consideration in the days when rifle and indirect machine gun fire at distant targets such as massed enemy infantry was considered necessary.
 While by no means a universal opinion, the lack of shocking power of the 6mm Lee reported by some Marine units in combat may also have weighed against the idea of delaying a change to the .30 Army for all services.
 A further complication was that issues of barrel wear from the Rifleite smokeless powder and corrosive primer used in the 6 mm cartridge continued to plague Navy ordnance authorities.
 Finally, due in part to its long, thick-gauged semi-rimless rim case and beveled rim, the 6mm Lee was one of the most expensive service cartridges to produce in terms of cost per round, yet it was already becoming obsolescent in comparison to ammunition that used more efficient powders and true rimless cases.
 Rapid developments in military small arms ammunition would soon demonstrate the advantages of a magazine-fed rifle and machine gun cartridge with a rimless case and spitzer bullet, features not found in either the .30 Army or the 6mm Lee.

 In 1899, the Navy officially adopted the .30 Army cartridge for all small arms, though it continued to use the 6 mm for existing stocks of Lee rifles and Colt machine guns.
 In 1907, the Navy adopted the .30-06 Springfield cartridge for both rifles and machine guns.
-6mm Lee ammunition still in military stores in 1917 was sold at auction by the government to a private military surplus dealer, F.W.
-Bannerman & Co.
-Unfortunately for Bannerman, the powder used in the 6mm Government cartridges had deteriorated to such a degree they were determined to be unfit for sale, and the company destroyed the entire lot rather than resell them to the public.
+In 1917, the rest of 6mm Lee ammunition still in military stores auctioned off, where it was sold to F.W.
+Bannerman & Co, a private military surplus dealer.
+Unfortunately for Bannerman, the powder used in the these cartridges had deteriorated so much they were determined to be unfit for sale, and the company destroyed the entire lot rather than reselling them to the public.

 Commercial and hunting use

 A commercial sporting version of the M1895 Lee Straight Pull was sold by Winchester.
 It did not sell well in U.S. markets due to a heavy preference by American consumers for lever-action rifle designs.
-The cartridge was chambered for a time in the Remington-Lee and Blake magazine rifles.
-With a reputation for penetration and explosive effect, the 6mm Lee was reportedly quite popular as a hunting cartridge in Alaska and Northwest Canada.
+The cartridge was chambered for a time in the Remington-Lee and Blake magazine-fed rifles.
+With a reputation for penetration power and explosive effect, the 6mm Lee was reportedly quite popular as a hunting cartridge in Alaska and Northwest Canada.
 It was discontinued from commercial production in 1935.
 The 6mm Lee cartridge case later served as the basis for the .220 Swift, which used a necked-down 6mm Lee case with a .22-caliber bullet.